mywdka/physical_interfaces/README.md

 ## **Example model**

-In the [`arduino_library`](https://github.com/mywdka/physical_interfaces/arduino_library) folder you can find an example model which you can use with the templates.
+In the [`arduino_library`](https://github.com/mywdka/physical_interfaces/tree/main/arduino_library) folder you can find an example model which you can use with the templates.
 You can import this library using the [Arduino IDE](https://docs.arduino.cc/software/ide-v2) by navigating to `Sketch` → `Include Library` → `Add .ZIP Library...`

 ## **Arduino Template**

-If you are using your own Edge Impulse model, you need to change some code in the [`arduino_templates`](https://github.com/mywdka/physical_interfaces/arduino_templates) folder to make the examples work.
+If you are using your own Edge Impulse model, you need to change some code in the [`arduino_template`](https://github.com/mywdka/physical_interfaces/tree/main/arduino_template) folder to make the examples work.

 ### **Sender**

 This is the code for the sender Arduino.
-It means that the Arduino that is running this code will be the one you use for gesture recognition and generally is attatched to a battery so that it can be used freely.
-When it detects a gesture it will send it over Bluetooth to the `Receiver` arduino, which is attatched to your computer.
+It means that the Arduino that is running this code will be the one you use for gesture recognition and generally is attached to a battery so that it can be used freely.
+When it detects a gesture it will send it over Bluetooth to the `Receiver` arduino, which is attached to your computer.

-You don't have to mess around too much with the code in the [`sender.ino`](https://github.com/mywdka/physical_interfaces/arduino_templates/sender/sender.ino) file in the [`arduino_templates/sender`](https://github.com/mywdka/physical_interfaces/arduino_templates/sender) folder.
-The only parts you need to change when using your own model are `line 1` and `line 15 & 16`.
+You don't have to mess around too much with the code in the [`sender.ino`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/sender/sender.ino) file in the [`arduino_template/sender`](https://github.com/mywdka/physical_interfaces/tree/main/arduino_template/sender) folder.
+The only parts you need to change when using your own model are [`line 1`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/sender/sender.ino#L1) and [`line 15 & 16`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/sender/sender.ino#L15&L16).

 **Line 1**